Unodetantosluises/notion-api/README.md

 # Buy Master
-A new integration with notion.
+A new integration for notion.

 ## Getting Started